r15ch13/Hitbox.tv.bundle/Readme.md

 Hitbox.tv Plex-Plugin
 ====================
 A plugin for Plex Media Server to allow streaming of Hitbox.tv live streams.
-~~Only works with clients that are capable of playing RTMP-Streams.~~ Works now with all clients.
+~~Only works with clients that are capable of playing RTMP-Streams.~~ Now works with all clients.

 Installation
 ------------